explodinglabs/explodinglabs.github.io/_drafts/2020-10-29-big-ball-of-mud.markdown

 - Start peeling off pieces of code into the new application, starting with the least entangled parts.
 - Emit events from the old system to a message queue which can be consumed by the new system.

-If management aren’t interested in these things and just want to keep adding features to the pile, leave and go help someone else.
+If management aren’t interested in these things and just want to keep adding features to the trash pile, leave and go help someone else.